danieltjw/aifutures/README.md

 ### __Will life with AGI be boring?__

-Friendly AGI will value our autonomy.
+Friendly AGI will value our autonomy and will introduce change if we ask for it.

 Individuals and societies will still have many interesting choices to make: